Eight Forest Lane

 • Preheat the oven to 180°C (350°F) and line a muffin tin with 12 paper liners.

-• In a mixing bowl, whisk together canola oil, brown sugar, and vanilla extract until well combined.
+• In another mixing bowl, whisk together canola oil, brown sugar, and vanilla extract until well combined.

-• Pour in the Guinness or stout beer and mix until the ingredients are fully combined.
+• Pour in the Guinness or stout beer and mix until the wet ingredients are fully combined.

-• Slowly pour the dry ingredients into the wet ingredients, mixing until the batter is smooth.
+• Gradually add the dry ingredients to the wet ingredients, whisking gently until just combined.

 • Divide the batter evenly among the prepared paper liners.